Ewan-Dev/mpu6050/README.md

   - `float filteredAngle` - Variable passed by reference to store filtered pitch or roll values.

 - **Returns**: 0 (success)

+## ✅ Tested With
+No reason for this not to work on all Arduino architectures unless it doesn't support I2C.
+It has been tested successfully with:
+- Arduino Uno
+- Arduino Nano
+- MPU6050 (GY-521 breakout board)
+- Arduino IDE 2.3.6

+If you get this working on another architecture, feel free to pull request or share your setup in the discussions tab to expand its tested compatability.

 ## ⚖️ License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.